G29T/Dashboard/README.md

 - Create a Firebase Project
 - Get Your Firebase Configuration: In your Firebase project settings, you will find your project's configuration.
 This includes details like API key, Auth domain, Project ID, etc.
 - Create a .env file
+- Add the configuration values to your `.env` file.

 ## Example of .env file